Learning online: guidelines, tips and support

 If you choose to use social media sites outside of FLO for interactions with other students, these are considered personal communication spaces, rather than Flinders learning spaces.
 If you use Facebook or any other social media, be aware that:

-- There are risks in sharing information in social media as other students may copy your ideas in their assessable work in breach of academic integrity principles.
-Heavy penalties may apply for breaches.
+- there are risks in sharing information in social media as other students may copy your ideas in their assessable work in breach of academic integrity principles.
+Heavy penalties may apply for breaches

 Under no circumstances should there be defamatory exchanges on social media ('trolling' or 'cyber bullying') – whether pertinent to other students, the University, or to University staff.
 If the topic coordinator becomes aware of any social media comments that are defamatory, the matter will be referred for legal support to secure retraction and removal of those comments, and action may be taken against the student, if identified.
-It is strongly suggested that discussion on any forum be of a professional nature and not involve any derogatory statements about individuals, groups or entities.
+It is strongly suggested that discussion on any forum be professional and not involve any derogatory statements about individuals, groups or entities.

 You should read about social media appropriate/acceptable behaviours before commencing your study.